Stocks To Watch: HPCL, ICICI Bank, Kotak Mahindra, IDFC, L&T Technology, Bajaj Electricals, Grasim, Exide

 Here are the stocks to watch before going into trade today.

-U.S. treasury yields rose while stocks struggled to gain traction as solid economic reports reinforced the case for the Federal Reserve to keep interest rates higher for longer, reported Bloomberg.
+Asian markets opened mixed after U.S. equities struggled following data reinforcing the case for the Federal Reserve to keep interest rates higher for longer.
+Oil climbed as the Israel-Hamas conflict intensified.

+Australian stocks were marginally higher, while South Korean and Japanese market was trading marginally lower after open.
+Future contracts for Hong Kong were little changed.

+U.S. futures were stable after the S&P 500 erased gains on Tuesday, with Nvidia Corp. leading a slump in technology stocks as the U.S. restricts the sale of chips the company designed for the Chinese market.

 The gains in index heavyweights Reliance Industries Ltd. and HDFC Bank Ltd. helped India's benchmark stock indices snap a three-day losing streak to close higher on Tuesday.